 There are a few things to keep in mind during this time.
-The first is that this mixture can destroy a pool’s finish, so you should be careful to keep it from splashing up on the sides.
-Secondly, you should brush the sides of the walls after you pour in the substance to help move the solution around the water.
+The first is that this mixture can destroy a pool’s finish, so be careful to keep it from splashing up on the sides.
+Secondly, brush the sides of the walls after you pour in the substance to help move the solution around the water.

 After waiting for a complete cycle, re-test your water.
 If the calcium hardness level is within the 200 – 400 ppm range, then you’re free to use your pool again.

 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.